pawel-zielinski/profiles-rest-api/README.md

 the relationship between our models and the database for us so we never need to write any SQL statements or interact with the database directly.

-# Create user database model
+# Create a user database model

 1. Create user profile model (Django by default can create user model but we will override it and create our custom profile model).